syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/create-project.md

 ---
 layout: post
 title: Document SDK Extension for Visual Studio Code | Syncfusion®
-description: Learn here about how to create the Blazor application in Visual Studio Code using Syncusion® Document SDK Components with the help of template studio.
+description: Learn here about how to create the Blazor application in Visual Studio Code using Syncfusion® Document SDK Components with the help of template studio.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug